tryhackmeltd/docs.tryhackme.com/docs/rooms/How Points Work.md

 The [**monthly leaderboards**](https://tryhackme.com/leaderboards) are calculated from the points that are given above.
 Monthly points reset to 0 on the last day of the month at **23:59 GMT**.
 The #1 ranking at that time will receive a badge on their THM profile and a random security gift.

 #### All-time
 [**Here**](https://tryhackme.com/leaderboards) is where you fight for your place on the wall of fame.
-You are ranked in relation to the value of your account points against every other TryHackMe use.
+You are ranked in relation to the value of your account points against every other TryHackMe user.
 Your prize is being #1.

 #### Summary